openstack-archive/networking-cisco/README.rst

 Releases and Version Support
 ============================

-From Mitaka forward, networking-cisco is branchless and releases will be made from master.
-We have a goal to maintain compatibility with multiple versions of OpenStack for as long as possible starting from version 4.0.0 which is compatible with both Mitaka and Newton OpenStack releases.
+We have a goal to maintain compatibility with each version of OpenStack for as long as possible, so starting with version 4.0.0, networking-cisco was compatible with both the Mitaka and Newton OpenStack releases.
+As such networking-cisco is branchless and stable releases that are compatible with multiple OpenStack versions will be cut from our master branch.

-* 5.X.X Mitaka, Newton, Ocata
-* 4.X.X Mitaka, Newton, Ocata
-* 3.X.X Mitaka
-* 2.X.X Liberty
+The latest (6.x) release of networking-cisco is compatible with the Mitaka, Newton, Ocata and Pike releases of OpenStack.